Dark photon effect on the rare kaon decay $K_L \rightarrow \pi^0 \nu {\bar \nu}$: Numerical results

 \section{Numerical results}

-In the umerical analysis, we take the parameters~\cite{Buras:2015qea} \be \sin^2\theta_W (M_Z) = 0.23116 \, ,\ \alpha_s(M_Z) = 0.118,\ m_t = 161\ {\rm GeV} \, . \ee The dark photon parameters in the region $\epsilon \le 0.2$ in the $(\epsilon, M_{A_D})$ plane is of most interest, as this region has not been fully excluded by the existing constraints~\cite{Thomas:2022qhj}.
-The corrections to the SM prediction of the branching ratio ${\rm Br}(K_L \rightarrow \pi^0 \nu\bar{\nu})$ are shown in Fig.~\ref{fig:R} as a percentage.
+In the numerical analysis, we take the parameters~\cite{Buras:2015qea} \be \sin^2\theta_W (M_Z) = 0.23116 \, ,\ \alpha_s(M_Z) = 0.118,\ m_t = 161\ {\rm GeV} \, . \ee The strongest experimental constraint on $\epsilon$ comes from the CMS Collaboration~\cite{CMS:2019buh}, leading to an upper limit of $\epsilon \sim 10^{-3}$, while the region of parameter space with $M_Z < M_{A_D} < 110\ {\rm GeV}$ is unconstrained as the $Z$ boson dominates $\mu^+\mu^-$ production there.
+The current limit in connection with electroweak precison observables (EWPOs)~\cite{Hook:2010tw, Curtin:2014cca} leads to $\epsilon < 0.06$ for dark photon mass up to 200 GeV, which becomes much stronger when $M_{A_D}$ gets close to $M_Z$.
+The recent $e^- p$ DIS analysis~\cite{Thomas:2021lub, Thomas:2022gib} placed relatively weak constraint on $\epsilon$, which will go above 0.1 when $M_{A_D} > M_Z$.
+Therefore, the dark photon parameters in the region $\epsilon \le 0.2$ in the $(\epsilon, M_{A_D})$ plane is of most interest, as this region has not been fully excluded by the existing constraints~\cite{Thomas:2022qhj}.
+The corrections to the SM prediction of the branching ratio ${\rm Br}(K_L \rightarrow \pi^0 \nu\bar{\nu})$ are shown in figure~\ref{fig:R} as a percentage.
 Surprisingly, the sensitivity of the correction factor $R_L$ to the dark photon parameters is quite similar to that of $C_{1q}$ at low scale in parity violating electron scattering~\cite{Thomas:2022qhj}. $R_L$ is at most several percent, corresponding to the case where the dark photon parameters approach the ``eigenmass repulsion" region.

 It might have been expected that a light dark photon with mass at sub-GeV region could lead to a large correction.
 However, the dark couplings become negligibly small in that region because they scale as $M_{A_D}/M_{Z}$, eliminating the enhancement associated with the propagator.
+It would also be interesting to apply the current framework to two-body decay $K \rightarrow \pi A_D$ for ultralight dark photon.